 - Failure to accept responsibility for own actions (2)

 - Parasitic lifestyle (2)

 - Promiscuous sexual behaviour (2)

 - Impulsivity (2)

 - Irresponsibility (2)

 - Early behaviour problems (1)

 - Many short-term marital relationships (0)

 - Criminal versatility (2)

 By my gorilla maths that gives them a Checklist score of “36”.
-They should be on a psychiatric hold.
-Receiving treatment.
-A danger to themselves and others.
-But they’re not.
-They’re allowed to go about their business.
-In the name of the free market.
-And a profit.
+They should be on a psychiatric hold, receiving treatment, a danger to themselves and others, but they’re not.
+They go about their business, in the name of the free market, and a profit.